 Anyway, back to Virginia Country Club.
 The tournament had a pretty full field and was a shotgun start at 11:00.
 My group started on the very intimidating par-3 7th hole, which is all carry over the only water hazard on the course (that same hazard also comes into play on the par-5 12th hole).

 The pace of play was very slow, which is to be expected in these types of tournaments.
 It was a team scramble format and everyone was forced to play cart-path-only.
 That is a terrible combination because everyone has to walk out to the different balls spread all over the place, decide which one to play, figure out yardage, go back and grab clubs, etc. Adding to the fun is that the cart paths at Virginia are purposely kept out of the way, so there were plenty of long walks across fairways up to the greens.
 The round took over 5.5 hours to complete.
 Food was provided throughout the day, including at the reception/awards ceremony afterward.
 We also got pretty well-stocked goodie bags and nice pullover sweatshirts with the tournament logo.
-This was the first year Beacon House has held this tournament, so other than the cart-path-only (which was the club’s requirement and not theirs), I’d say they did an excellent job.
+This was the first year Beacon House has held this tournament, so other than the cart-path-only (which was the club’s requirement and not the tournament organizer’s), I’d say they did an excellent job.

 As for the course itself, Virginia Country Club has plenty of character and a very rich history.
 The country club’s roots date back to 1909.
 Like so many of these old courses, it’s evolved a lot over the years.
 The original members designed the first 9-hole version of the course with oiled sand greens, amidst a sheep pasture.
 It’s hard to imagine this land once being a sheep pasture since it is now in the heart of bustling Long Beach, not far from the busy 405/710 interchange.